yaacov/ymca/README.md

 ### Privacy-Focused
 All processing happens locally.
 Your conversations, data, and model interactions never leave your machine, ensuring complete privacy and data sovereignty.

+### Intelligent Tool Selection
+YMCA implements **selective context loading** (also known as tool selection) to optimize context window usage.
+Instead of loading all available tools into the model's context, the system uses semantic search to identify and provide only the most relevant tools for each query.
+This technique significantly reduces the token count in system prompts, enabling:

 ## Installation